-The member credit institutions of the amalgamation carry their business risks independently and are liable for their liquidity coverage and capital adequacy.
+The member credit institutions of the amalgamation, within limits set by confirmed business risk thresholds, carry their business risks independently and are liable for their capital adequacy.
 In addition, each member credit institution takes into account the effects of its operations on the liquidity coverage and capital requirements of the other member credit institutions of the amalgamation.
 The purpose of risk and capital adequacy management is to ensure that an individual member credit institution does not take such risks in its operations that would result in a material threat to the capital adequacy or solvency of the member credit institution, central institution or the entire amalgamation.
 The capital adequacy, liquidity coverage ratio and customer risks of the entities included in the amalgamation of POP Banks are supervised both at the level of individual member institution and at the consolidated amalgamation level.